 Disable Hardware Acceleration And Enhance Pointer Precision

-Disabling Hardware Acceleration inside the various applications running in the Windows Background can greatly improve the performance of your PC.
-This Call of Duty Vanguard setting helps to improve the performance of the applications by offloading certain computing tasks of the application onto specialized hardware components within the system like the GPU and RAM.
-This could negatively impact the performance of your PC in-game while these applications are running in the background.
+The ability to disable Hardware Acceleration within the various programs running in the Windows Background can significantly enhance the efficiency of the computer.
+It is a Call of Duty Vanguard setting that enhances the performance of applications by transferring certain tasks related to the computing of the application to specialized hardware components in the system, such as those of the GPU or RAM.
+This could adversely affect how your computer during gameplay while these programs run in the background.

-Hardware Acceleration isn’t a Windows feature, it is used in a lot of common third-party applications like Discord, Google Chrome, Opera, etc. Disabling this wouldn’t change the applications’ core purpose and will only help you save resources.
-The Enhance Pointer precision is a similar feature, but unlike Hardware Acceleration, which is mostly featured within third-party applications, this is a Windows 10 feature that requires disabling.
+Hardware Acceleration isn’t an official Windows feature, but it’s utilized in many commonly used third-party applications, such as Discord, Google Chrome, Opera, and many more.
+The removal of this feature won’t affect the purpose of the application and only helps you conserve resources.
+This feature, called Enhance Pointer precision feature is a similar feature, however unlike Hardware Acceleration which is typically used in third-party software This is an exclusive Windows 10 feature that requires to be disabled.

 - Open Discord > Settings > Advanced > Disable “Hardware Acceleration.”